-CanAirIO is a citizen science project using low cost sensors to measure air quality (Particle Material PM2.5) with cell phones (mobile measurement) or your wifi (static measumrements) with low-cost technology and open source code.
+CanAirIO is a citizen science project to measure air quality (Particle Material PM2.5) using low cost sensors, cell phones (mobile measurement) or your wifi (static measurements) with low-cost technology and open source code.

 We are looking to build a citizen network, an air quality map that will allow us to know what we are breathing and how we can improve life quality.
 With the data collected we could independently validate official air quality numbers, because what can be measured can be improved.

 With our app and a CanAirIO device you can track air quality in your area and in other areas:

 You can also build your own CanAirIO device and generate your own air quality reports.
 You can share widely your reports and those from other users.
 You can visit our webpage with the fixed measurementes thath are public and open data: